 Just so you know, this post has nothing to do with the TV show.
-Much like the verb “trump” is forever ruined--or at least ruined for the foreseeable future--by the huffing embarrassment of a wanna-be “winner” (and actual loser) that is Donald Trump, the sonically satisfying and uniquely applicable phrase “arrested development” is too heavy with pop culture connotation to be used casually anymore.
+Much like the verb “trump” is forever ruined--or at least ruined for the foreseeable future--by the huffing embarrassment of the wanna-be “winner” (and actual loser) that is Donald Trump, the sonically satisfying and uniquely applicable phrase “arrested development” is too heavy with pop culture connotation to be used casually anymore.
 Even so, there are times when a baggage-bound term still means exactly what one wants to say, and since achieving exact meaning is why we have highly specified vocabularies in the first place, the term must be dragged down from the attic and put to good use despite the trivial connections it is more than likely to trigger.
 Thus, I find myself with you here: to talk about Christianity and arrested development, of the non-televised kind.

 When one is going through the process of divesting oneself from religion, it is important that one spends a good amount of time considering all the ways in which that religion (in my case, Evangelical Christianity) shaped one’s personality and perspective--all of the ways in which it created a version of oneself that might be eligible for an upgrade.
 Just as our families of origin foster and form a rendition of ourselves that is based on maintaining the household equilibrium (see Family Systems Theory) and that we may later find is not necessarily our ‘true’ self, being raised in a church community introduces the mind to a distinct form--a social and a cosmic orientation--that is seen as natural because it is pervasive within the group.
 For those raised in more liberal, free-thinking denominations, such as certain Episcopal congregations or the Unitarian-Universalist church, the religious molding might not be such a bad thing.
 In those cases, you might have been taught that everyone is unconditionally welcome in the love of God, that all belief systems are worthy of respect, that decolonization is mandatory practice, to have a community service mindset, and the basic lesson of self-reliance.
 These are examples of habits and traditions one might want to continue practicing, regardless of personal faith or continued church involvement.
 For us former Evangelicals, however--or at least for this former Evangelical--leaving the church doesn’t just mean not going anymore; it means breaking free of many unwanted habits, some of which are so deeply ingrained that they seem almost as permanent as the tattoos on my arms.
 It means re-becoming, as a person, almost entirely.